jefflueck/MLB-frontend/README.md

 - When a user clicks the **DELETE USER Button** the user and **ALL OF THEIR TEAMS** are permentaly deleted from the Database.

-## Future Features

----

-- A user can update username and password without losing tie to user saved teams.

-- A user can see a saved team and edit team information, save again to frachise maintainig team to user association.

 ## Tech Stack

 ---